Myanmar security forces intensify crackdown on protesters

 The military justified its move by citing a clause in the 2008 constitution, implemented during military rule, that says in cases of national emergency, the government’s executive, legislative and judicial powers can be handed to the military commander-in-chief.

 It is just one of many parts of the charter that ensured the military could maintain ultimate control over the country it ruled for 50 years following a 1962 coup.
-The military is allowed to appoint its members to 25% of seats in Parliament and it controls of several key ministries involved in security and defense.
+The military is allowed to appoint its members to 25% of seats in Parliament and it controls several key ministries involved in security and defense.

 An order on Sunday that appeared to be from the Ministry of Transport and Communications told mobile phone service providers to shut down internet connections from 1 a.m. to 9 a.m.
 Monday.
 It circulated widely on social media, as did a notice said to be from service provider Oredoo Myanmar containing the same details.